Noctis Lucis Caelum: Popularity

 A Play Arts Kai figurine of Noctis was developed and a fragrance was created in the character's image.
-An internet meme that focused on Noctis and his friends in the Regalia looking at electronically edited images was developed; Square Enix producer Shinji Hashimoto found the meme comical and motivated fans to produce more to increase interest in Final Fantasy XV.
-The Gamer listed Noctis as one of the most-overpowered characters in Final Fantasy due to the number of moves he learns during the game.
+An internet meme also emerged focusing on Noctis and his friends in the Regalia looking at electronically edited images was developed; Square Enix producer Shinji Hashimoto found the meme comical and motivated fans to produce more to increase interest in Final Fantasy XV.
 In a 2020 NHK poll, Noctis was voted the 14th-best Final Fantasy character.
 In 2016, Battleborn artist Scott Kester did an homage to Final Fantasy XV in the form of an artwork of Noctis and Batteborn character Phoebe.

 In a 2017 Famitsu poll, Noctis was voted as the most-wanted character fans expect to appear in Square Enix's franchise Kingdom Hearts.
-For the game Kingdom Hearts III, a new character named Yozora made cameo appearances in the base game and appeared as a boss in the Re: Mind DLC.
-Kotaku said Yozora shared several physical similarities with Noctis, most noticeably in the Final Fantasy Versus XIII trailers.
+For the game Kingdom Hearts III, a new character named Yozora made cameo appearances in the base game and appeared as a boss in the Re: Mind DLC; Kotakus Heather Alexandra noted many similarities between Yozora and how Noctis appeared in the Versus XIII trailers.
 When asked about similarities between Noctis and Yozora, Nomura stated while there are several similarities between the two characters, they are not connected.